shecodes-students/kitchen-sessions/README.md

 `stdin`, `stdout` and `stderr` – together they are called "Standard I/O" (I/O stands for **I**nput and **O**utput) are not the only ways that a program can communicate with the world though.

 _Environment Variables_ are another one.
 They are strings with names.
 (A string is a couple of characters).
 There is for example a variable called `PATH` that specifies where `bash` looks for programs.
 It is a list of directories, spearated by colons (`:`) that bash looks into, one after another, to find an executable program.
 If the PATH is set to `/a:/b` for example, and you type `ls` at your bash prompt, `bash` would check if the file `/a/ls` exists and if that file has the `x` flag set.
-(Remeber: `x` is one of the flags you set with `chmod`, it means that the file is executable).
+(Remember: `x` is one of the flags you set with `chmod`, it means that the file is executable).
 If this is the case, `bash` will run the program `/a/ls`.
 Otherwise it will do the same check for `/b/ls` and, if it passes the check, `bash` will execute that one.
 If both don't exist or are not executable, bash outputs: `bash: ls: command not found` on `stderr`.

 We've ssen another environment variable when we've configured your bash promt: `PS1`.
 They are plenty of variables, you can see them all by typing: